myroyalgold/Airline-Delay/README.md

-Dont forget i save my data as excel file on my sytem, its time to bring it in here.
+Don't forget i save my data as excel file on my sytem, its time to bring it in here.
-To get data from Excel file i followed the following steps;
+To get data from Excel file I followed the following steps;
 Home, getdata and select Excelworkbook.

 ![2022-07-16 (20)](https://user-images.githubusercontent.com/107118603/179373147-cfc9bba0-7b79-487e-b4e7-490ef28f6aad.png)